chhuang-one/sqxclib/doc/SqApp.md

 # SqApp

-SqApp use configuration file (SqApp-config.h) to initialize database and do migrations.
+SqApp use configuration file (SqApp-config.h) to initialize database and use separate migration files to do migrations.
 It used by application.
 Note: SqApp is declared in SqApp.h of the sqxcapp library.

 	SqApp